kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 requesting these custom resources is too limited.
 This KEP addresses limitations of the current approach for the following use cases:

-- *Device initialization*: When starting a workload I’d like to have the device reconfigured or reprogrammed during orchestration.
-For security reasons workloads should not be able to reconfigure devices directly.
+- *Device initialization*: When starting a workload that uses an accelerator like an FPGA, I’d like to have the accelerator reconfigured or reprogrammed for the workload before the workload itself starts.
+For security reasons, workloads should not be able to reconfigure devices directly.

   *Limitation*: Currently, it’s impossible to specify the desired device properties that are required for reconfiguring devices.
+  For the FPGA example, a file containing the desired configuration of the FPGA has to be referenced.

 - *Device cleanup*: When my workload is finished, I would like to have a mechanism for cleanup of the device, that will ensure that device does not contain traces/parameters/data from previous workloads and appropriate power state/shutdown.
+For example, an FPGA might have to be reset because its configuration for the workload was confidential.

   *Limitation*: Post-stop actions are not supported.